BINF-6310L-8310L-Spring25/Problem_Set_13/README.md

 We need to process and prep our data first

-- Subsettting: Subset the **phenotype, fam, and genotype data** to only include the species that are NOT NA in Plant.height.
+- Subsetting: Subset the **phenotype, fam, and genotype data** to only include the species that are NOT NA in Plant.height.
 We are going to assume that the Genotype and FAM data is in the **same order** as the phenotype data
 - Genotype NA: We still have NA values in our genotype.
 We want to replace the NAs with the column means.
 You should implement a loop that loops through all of the columns and replaces the NA with the column mean
 - Rare Alleles: We need to compute the minor allele frequency and then remove the ones that have a maf < 0.05 (aka maf >= 0.05) from the genotype file
-- Subset the Map data to exclude markers with MAF < 0.05 *assume they are in the same order as the gentoype data above*
+- Subset the Map data to exclude markers with MAF < 0.05 *assume they are in the same order as the genotype data above*

 We have subset the Genotye, Phenotype, Fam, and Map data